gbmhunter/blog/content/programming/microcontrollers/psoc/components/_index.md

 Note that the trigger mode for interrupts can only be set to rising edge or level, falling edge is not supported.
 However, you can use the power of the reconfigurable PSoC hardware to get around this.
 If you want to detect a falling edge, set the trigger mode to rising edge and put a inverting gate on the input to the interrupt.
 If you want to trigger on both edges, you can use two interrupts, with one before the inverting gate, and one after.

-{{< figure src="/images/2013/03/hall-effect-interrupts-from-bldc-motor-for-both-rise-and-fall.png" width="1054px" caption="6 PSoC interrupts to service the three hall-effect inputs from a BLDC motor.
+{{< img src="hall-effect-interrupts-from-bldc-motor-for-both-rise-and-fall.png" width="1054px" caption="6 PSoC interrupts to service the three hall-effect inputs from a BLDC motor.
 Six interrupts are required because the PSoC interrupt component only supports rising-edge triggering, and so a inverting gate and second interrupt per sensor is required to trigger on falling-edge." >}}

 If you are using a PSoC5/PSoC5 LP, you can use the ARM Cortex-M3 `NVIC_IABR0-NVIC_IABR7` registers to determine whether an ISR is currently being executed.
 These registers span the address range `0xE000E300-0xE000E31C`.
 See [this link](http://infocenter.arm.com/help/topic/com.arm.doc.dui0552a/DUI0552A_cortex_m3_dgug.pdf) for more information.